- Chart

 Goal

-To seek daily investment results, before fees and expenses, that are two times the daily performance of the FTSE China 50 Index.
+To seek daily investment results that correspond to twice the daily performance of the FTSE China 50 Index.
+It is not intended to be a long-term investment.

 Investment Approach and Strategy